 Located in the historic industrial city of Lowell, approximately 25 miles northwest of Boston, the Lowell Campus spans more than 125 acres along the Merrimack River in three campus clusters - North, South and East.
-UMass Lowell had 12,069 FTE undergraduate and 2,719 FTE graduate students enrolled in Fall 2019.
+UMass Lowell had approximately 14,801 FTE students enrolled for Fall 2020^{}.
 The Lowell Campus offers four associate's, 124 bachelor's, 49 master's and 26 doctoral degree programs, as well as undergraduate and graduate certificate programs.
 During the 2018-2019 academic year, 50 associate's degrees, 2,863 bachelor's degrees, and 1,324 advanced degrees, as well as 453 undergraduate and graduate certificates, were conferred.
-Students may enroll in the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Engineering, the Zuckerberg College of Health Sciences, the Manning School of Business, and the College of Education.
+Students may enroll in the College of Fine Arts, Humanities and Social Sciences, the Kennedy College of Sciences, the Francis College of Education.
 The most recent additions to UMass Lowell's degree offerings are bachelor's degrees in Psychology/Behavioral Analysis, Psychology/Clinical Psychology, Psychology/Community Social Psychology, Psychology/Developmental Disabilities, Psychology/Health Psychology, Environmental Engineering, and Exercise Science.

 UMass Lowell's "2020 Strategic Plan" has significantly transformed the campus, leading to rapid gains in enrollment, retention, student achievement, research expenditures, and fundraising.
-Undergraduate enrollment has increased 26% since Fall 2010, with over 80% of freshmen now living on what had historically been a commuter campus.
-The Fall 2019 incoming class is among the strongest in UMass Lowell's history, with an average SAT score of 1232, and an average high school GPA of 3.60.
-Since Fall 2012, freshmen retention has increased from 81% to 83%, the four-year graduation rate has increased from 27% to 47%, and the six-year graduation rate has increased from 54% to 66%.
+Undergraduate enrollment increased 26% from Fall 2010 to Fall 2019, with over 80% of freshmen in Fall 2019 living on what had historically been a commuter campus.
+The Fall 2019 incoming class was among the strongest in UMass Lowell's history, with an average SAT score of 1232, and an average high school GPA of 3.60.
+From Fall 2012 to Fall 2019, freshmen retention increased from 81% to 83%, the four-year graduation rate increased from 27% to 47%, and the six-year graduation rate increased from 54% to 66%.
 UMass Lowell's Honors College, established in 2014, had a one-year retention rate of 90% for academic year 2018-2019.

-During the last decade, 18 buildings have been constructed, acquired and redeveloped, fully renovated or built via public-private partnerships on the Lowell Campus:
+Since 2009, 18 buildings have been constructed, acquired and redeveloped, fully renovated or built via public-private partnerships on the Lowell Campus:

-- UMass Lowell Inn & Conference Center (2009; formerly the DoubleTree Hotel)

-- Tsongas Center at UMass Lowell (2010; formerly the Tsongas Arena)

-- Mark and Elisia Saab Emerging Technologies and Innovation Center (opened October 2012)

-- North campus parking garage (opened 2012)

-- South campus parking garage (opened 2013)

-- Health and Social Sciences Building (opened April 2013)

-- University Suites (opened August 2013)

-- Riverview Suites West (opened August 2013)

-- University Crossing student center (opened summer 2014)

-- Riverview Suites East (opened August 2015)

-- McGauvran Center (opened December 2015)

-- Charles J. Hoff Alumni Scholarship Center (2016)

-- River Hawk Village (acquired in 2016, opened in 2017)
+- UMass Lowell Inn & Conference Center (2009; formerly the DoubleTree Hotel) - Tsongas Center at UMass Lowell (2010; formerly the Tsongas Arena) - Mark and Elisia Saab Emerging Technologies and Innovation Center (opened October 2012) - North campus parking garage (opened 2012) - South campus parking garage (opened 2013) - Health and Social Sciences Building (opened April 2013) - University Suites (opened August 2013) - Riverview Suites West (opened August 2013) - University Crossing student center (opened summer 2014) - Riverview Suites East (opened August 2015) - McGauvran Center (opened December 2015) - Charles J. Hoff Alumni Scholarship Center (2016) - River Hawk Village (acquired in 2016, opened in 2017)

 - Pulichino Tong Business Center (opened April 2017)

 - Dandeneau Hall (opened September 2018)

 - Cumnock Hall (opened September 2018)

 - Perry Hall (opened January 2019)

 - Alumni Hall (opened May 2019)

+- Coburn Hall (reopened in January 2020)